LLB (Bachelor of Legislative Law) - Courses, Admissions, Eligibility, Exams

-LLB is known as Bachelor of Legislative Law which is an undergraduate law programme of 3 years duration that can be pursued after graduation.
+LLB, aslo known as Bachelor of Legislative Law, is an undergraduate law programme of 3 years duration that can be pursued after graduation.
 The Bachelor of Legislative Law is a foundational course in law that teaches students about legal procedures followed in the profession.
-The course also helps one develop a logical, analytical and critical understanding of legal affairs and use them for resolving social, legal issues of the society.
+The course helps the student develop a logical, analytical and critical understanding of legal affairs and teaches him/her how to use these skills for resolving social, legal issues of the society.

 The course is offered by colleges that are approved by the Bar Council of India (BCI).
 Also note that to pursue law in India, the LLB degree holder also has to qualify in the All India Bar Examination (AIBE) conducted by the BCI.

 The 3-year Bachelor of Legislative Law typically is divided into six semesters, and students start with the basics of law before gradually moving into the other subjects like constitutional law, family law, jurisprudence, IPC, CrPC, law of contracts, etc. As part of the course, students also have to undertake internships and training programmes at law firms, corporate organisations and courts to further their knowledge and gain real-life experience of the legal profession.

 Before the advent of the 5-year integrated law programme, the 3-year LLB was the default option for law aspirants.
 Also, with the 5-year course gaining in popularity the Bachelor of Legislative Law course has lost some shine.